Enso21/Stories/docs/markdown/ryan-quotes.md

 >Me: "Did you enjoy lecture today, Ryan?"
 >
->Ryan: "Yeah well I woud have enjoyed 75 minutes of doing nothing, but I think in theory it's a good idea to go to lecture."
+>Ryan: "Yeah well I would have enjoyed 75 minutes of doing nothing, but I think in theory it's a good idea to go to lecture."

 >"You don't just say quotes"